Lake Water Quality

 We accept cash but do not accept credit or debit cards at the entrance booth.

 The following are prohibited:

 - Public display of consumption of alcohol

 For more information, view the Parks Rules and Safety page.

 Sandy Creek Park is located on one of the quieter coves of Lake Travis, in the scenic Hill Country of central Texas.
-This 92-acre park is an ideal spot for swimming, nature walks, birding, camping, and fishing.
-Boaters and overnight campers will appreciate the park's easy accessibility to the basin area of Lake Travis, as well as its close proximity to Austin.
+This 92-acre park is an ideal spot for swimming, nature walks, birding, and fishing.
+Boaters will appreciate the park's easy accessibility to the basin area of Lake Travis, as well as its close proximity to Austin.
 At the same time this park offers a serene, wooded environment away from the heavier boat traffic found on other sections of the lake.
 Sandy Creek is home to several rare bird and plant species, including the endangered Golden-cheeked Warbler.
 A hike along the wooded bluff and shoreline provides a good view of the lake.